-Both Recommendations 6 and 7 were initially addressed during Phase II.
+Both Recommendations 6 and 7 were initially addressed during Phase III.
 Recommendation 6 states that the trustees should develop criteria for evidence collection based upon anticipated litigation needs.
 Recommendation 7 requires that all divers collecting evidence, including divers collecting scientific data, should be trained in accredited evidence collection policies and procedures.
-As part of the RIPR Program, the CRCP is partnering with the Coral Reef Alliance (CORAL) to fund and host a Coral Reef Crime Scene Investigation (CSI) field training program in south Florida.
-As of June 2011, the week long course is tentatively scheduled for April 2012, so as to avoid scheduling conflicts with the upcoming US Coral Reef Task Force (USCRTF) meeting that is being organized by the CRCP.
+As part of the RIPR Program, the CRCP contracted the Coral Reef Alliance (CORAL) to provide a classroom and field training workshop in Coral Reef Crime Scene Investigation (CSI) methods.
+This week long course took place on April 30th - May 4th, 2012 with 21 participants from the following agencies: